-- Discuss the capability and experience of the applicant organization and other participating organizations with similar projects and populations, including experience in providing culturally appropriate/competent services. - Provide a complete list of staff positions for the project, including the Project Director and other key personnel, showing the role of each and their level of effort and qualifications. - Discuss how key staff demonstrated experience and are qualified to serve the population(s) to receive services and are familiar with their culture(s) and language(s). - Describe the resources available for the proposed project (e.g., facilities, equipment).
+- Discuss the capability and experience of the applicant organization and other participating organizations with similar projects and populations, including experience in providing culturally appropriate/competent services. - Provide a complete list of staff positions for the project, including the Project Director and other key personnel, showing the role of each and their level of effort and qualifications. - Describe how consumers of behavioral health services and family members are engaged in all aspects of the applicant organization, including employment, consultation, training, etc. - Describe the resources available for the proposed project (e.g., facilities, equipment).

-Section D: Performance Assessment and Data (10 points)
+Section D: Performance Assessment and Data (20 points)

 - Document your ability to collect and report on the required performance measures as specified in Section I-2.3 of this RFA.
 Describe your plan for data collection, management, analysis and reporting.
-Specify and justify any additional measures you plan to use for your grant project. - Describe how data will be used to manage the project and assure continuous quality improvement, including consideration of behavioral health disparities.
-Describe how information related to process and outcomes will be routinely communicated to program staff. - Describe your plan for conducting the performance assessment as specified in Section I-2.4 of this RFA and document your ability to conduct the assessment.
+Specify and justify any additional measures you plan to use for your grant project. - Describe how data will be used to manage the project and assure continuous - quality improvement, including consideration of disparate outcomes for different racial/ethnic groups.
+Describe how information related to process and outcomes will be routinely communicated to program staff.

+Describe your plan for conducting the performance assessment as specified in Section I-2.3 of this RFA and document your ability to conduct the assessment.